 David Hirsch: Being a father is very important to me.
 Being a good father means being a successful role model for your child, helping them be happier, more fulfilled and productive members of society.

 Jim Elliott: With my own dad?
 My dad was a disabled vet, so I spent a lot of time at Hines VA hospital in Maywood, Illinois, dodging wheelchairs, and it was just fun.
-I was a kid, I was running around and I saw dad.
+I was a kid, I was running around and I saw Dad.
 I didn’t think anything of it.
 That was just Dad, right?
-It didn’t matter that he was in a wheelchair and stuff.
-So that was my first experience with people with disabilities, you know, and, and we grew up and, you know, dads are dads and moms are moms and dads kind of want you to, I was helping him fix cars and we pulled engines and did all that kind of stuff.
-And, um, so yeah, that was, that was kind of our relationship.
+It didn’t matter that he was in a wheelchair.
+So that was my first experience with people with disabilities.
+We grow up, and dads are dads and moms are moms.
+I was helping him fix cars, and we pulled engines and did all that kind of stuff.
+And, so yeah, that was kind of our relationship.

 David Hirsch: What kind of disability that your dad have?

-My parents went through a period where they were divorced and then they remarried each other.
-Yeah, yeah, right.
+My parents went through a period where they were divorced, and then they remarried each other.
 Is that crazy?
-So at five my parents divorced when I was five, when I was five they divorced and remarried at 10 so it was kind of, we’re getting reacquainted period with my dad.
-And my mind was really social and very good about saying, why don’t you go work in the garage with your dad?
-You know?
-And you know, dads are, I mean, you know, it’s kind of like you almost got to force him into certain situations.
-And my mom was really good at that, so, so yeah.
-And I got to re-know my dad, and we got very close as it was awesome.
+So my parents divorced when I was five, and remarried at ten.
+So it was kind of a getting reacquainted period with my dad.
+And my mom was really social and very good about saying, “Why don’t you go work in the garage with your dad?”
+You know how dads are, I mean, it’s kind of like you almost got to force him into certain situations.
+And my mom was really good at that, so yeah.
+And I got to re-know my dad, and we got very close.
+It was awesome.

-Later on when my great grandmother broke a hip and needed to be put somewhere.
-There was a deal cut with all the siblings.
-It said, okay, guess what?
-We’ll give her to Darlene, my mom, and we’ll all like raise $5,000 for an addition that has to be put on the house.
-So it was done and the deal was, grandma’s great grandmother lives with you forever.
+Later on when my great grandmother broke a hip and needed to be put somewhere, there was a deal cut with all the siblings.
+It said, “Okay, guess what?
+We’ll give her to Darlene,” my mom, “and we’ll all raise $5,000 for an addition that has to be put on the house.”
+So it was done, and the deal was, “Great grandmother lives with you forever.”

-And so we.
-Of course, dealt with that announcement and then had went through all the barrage of tests that they gave her.
-And the doctor walked out after the tests and said, I have good news and bad news.
-And he said, the good news is your daughter does not have brain damage.
-He said, the bad news is she’s blind.”
+And so we of course dealt with that announcement, and then had went through all the barrage of tests that they gave her.
+And the doctor walked out after the tests and said,” I have good news and bad news.
+The good news is your daughter does not have brain damage.
+The bad news is she’s blind.”
 And I celebrated.
 I mean, I almost did fist bumps.
 I went, “Oh yeah, she’s blind.
 That’s great,” because….

 David Hirsch: Your expectations were over here, right?
 And now you’re here.